WMD-group/PyTASER/paper/paper.md

 \begin{equation}
 \label{eq:da}
-  \Delta A(\lambda) = A_{final}(\lambda) - A_{initial}(\lambda)
+  \Delta \alpha(\lambda) = \alpha_{final}(\lambda) - \alpha_{initial}(\lambda)
 \end{equation}

-Here, $A_{final}$ could represent any change in the environment of the system such as de-lithiation in a battery or a transition state in a catalytic cycle.
+Here, $\alpha_{final}$ could represent any change in the environment of the system such as de-lithiation in a battery or a transition state in a catalytic cycle.
 One caveat we emphasise is that the reliability of the predicted spectra depends on the quality of the underlying optical absorption spectra.
 There will certainly be cases where the inclusion of excitonic, thermal, and/or relativistic effects is necessary.

 # Statement of need